 Living in the coniferous forests of the mountain Southwest, Winter here is evergreen even at twenty below and when covered in snow.
 The towering Ponderosa Pines and Douglas Firs are a constant reminder to me of the particular kind of intimacy one can foster with the plants during the cold moons.
 Standing up to my knees in snow with my face pressed against the soft gray bark of a Southwestern White Pine, I can smell the wild flare of spice and earth that lingers beneath the damp chill of the air.
 These moments spent immersed in the hush of ice-tipped twigs and frozen earth teach me about another layer of the forest, one that can only be learned in this season and place.

 First, let’s explore what conifer resin even is.
 In my years teaching about plants and their parts, I have noticed a common tendency to mislabel resins as sap, pitch, gums, latex, and various other terms.
 Many people call the amber colored resin exuded on the trunks of Pine trees “sap,” but this is incorrect.
 In fact, sap is a fluid held that transports nutrients through the body of a tree.
-Sap can be cooked down to create syrups, as with Birch, Maple, and Fir, and these are considered healing medicines of their own in many regions of the world.
+Sap can be cooked down to create syrups, as with Birch, Maple, and Fir.
 However, the substance we refer to here is specifically resin, a viscous fluid that can become solid as it ages.
 It’s much more frequently found in some conifer species than others, but it’s not uncommon to see golf ball sized pieces of resin at the base of Piñon Pines here in the mountains of New Mexico.
 In some cases, the resin will still be liquid and very sticky, dripping in thick caramel colored streams down a branch or the body of a tree, sometimes near an obvious wound or missing pieces of bark.
 This resin can certainly still be collected, but is messier than the solid or semi-solid chunks.

 All members of Pine family contain resins in their leaves, but some genera only produce resin on the body of the tree when exposed to trauma and injury.
 Other conifers are more mixed, and will require you getting out to your local evergreen forests to see what trees live there, and which produce enough resin to gather.
 I harvest much of my resin from various Pine species, but also from some Spruce and Fir species.
 These conifers are also a great starting place for learning tree identification.
 Many folks can feel intimidated by this process, but conifers tend to have fairly simple characteristics to help differentiate one genus from another.
 Even a quick search online can bring up websites showing the basic needle/leaf and cone differences of the primary conifer types.

-Resin has long been known as medicine, perfume, incense, sealant, and much more, but perhaps the most well known resin is the fossilized form known as amber.
+Resin has long been known as an herbal remedy, perfume, incense and much more, but perhaps the most well known resin is the fossilized form known as amber.
 Often called a stone, this beautiful substance is actually the selfsame medicine we speak of here, though much older than what we will be harvesting from our forests.

 Tips for Harvesting